Varying core-envelope coupling efficiency identified from stellar rotation--activity relation: Discussion

 The model of \cite{2020A&A...636A..76S} assumes a constant core-envelope coupling rate.
 In contrast, the fine structure of the ``Gap" region in our new rotation--activity relation indicates that this rate varies, implying distinct physical processes in the stellar interior.
 We speculate that the observed change in the activity decay rate is driven by evolving coupling efficiency.
 Initially low coupling efficiency leads to a slow decay of magnetic activity.
 As the efficiency increases, the resulting reduction in differential rotation strongly weakens the magnetic field, thereby accelerating the activity decline.
 Simultaneously, the angular momentum transferred from the core to the envelope (nearly) balances the loss from magnetic braking, producing the well-known stalling of spin-down \citep[e.g.,][]{2018ApJ...862...33A, 2020A&A...636A..76S, 2020ApJ...904..140C}.

 These features are also clearly resolved in the $R_{\rm{HK}}^{'}$--$P_{\rm{rot}}$ relation.
 We divided the sample into different $T_{\rm{eff}}$ bins, in which the convective turnover timescale $\tau_c$ can be considered as constants.
 For each bin, we also applied a four-part piecewise model, which reproduces the same conclusions (Figure \ref{teff_bin.fig}).
-Similar results of the bin-based median fitting are shown in Figures \ref{period_binned_data.fig} and \ref{comparison.fig}.
 It can be seen that cooler stars exhibit a broader period range within the ``Gap" region.
 This can be attributed to their thicker convective envelopes, which consequently require a longer timescale for core-envelope coupling.
+Both the fit using all data points and the fit to the binned medians yield consistent results (Figure \ref{comparison.fig}).